Trump's troop talk again rattles Germany's security assumptions | DW | 13.06.2019

 Calls for 'credible burden sharing'

-It is the US military's largest non-combat deployment abroad, after Japan, and it forms the basis of Germany's postwar defense policy.
-In making the troop offer to Poland, Trump is seen as once again calling that policy assumption into question.
+The German contingent is the US military's largest non-combat deployment abroad, after Japan, and it forms the basis of Germany's postwar defense policy.
+In making the troop offer to Poland, Trump appears to be once again calling that policy assumption into question.
 That has led many German defense and foreign policy experts to do the same.

-Russia's recent military maneuvers — including the Vostok 2018, seen here — have rattled several of its neighbors
+Russia's recent military maneuvers — including the Vostok 2018, seen here — have made several of its neighbors nervous

 "For Germany's own sake, we need to finally — in a significant and permanent way that reflects our global commitments — increase defense spending," Roderich Kiesewetter, foreign policy expert for Chancellor Angela Merkel's Christian Democrats (CDU), told DW.
 "This has nothing to do with the American president, but with our responsibilities to our soldiers and Europe, and credible burden sharing."